apache/fury/docs/protocols/xlang_object_graph_spec.md

       ```
       | unsigned varint: written index << 1 |
       ```
+      `written index` is the id in `captured_type_defs`.
+    - With this mode, `meta start offset` can be omitted.

+> The normal mode and meta share mode will forbid streaming writing since it needs to look back for update the start
+> offset after the whole object graph writing and meta collecting is finished.
+Only in this way we can ensure
-- If meta share mode is enabled:
+> deserialization failure in meta share mode doesn't lost shared meta.
-    - If type meta hasn't been written before, add `type def` to `MetaContext`, then get index of the meta in `MetaContext`, write that index as an unsigned varint.
-    - The type meta in `MetaContext` will be carried into the serialized data when the type is first serialized in a batch.
-That what's `optional 4 bytes` used for.
-It records the start offset of serialized type defs which not in provided `MetaContext` in current object graph serialization.
-Type defs
-      ```python
-      buffer.write_var_uint32(len(writting_type_metas))
-      for type_meta in writting_type_metas:
-          type_meta.write_type_def(buffer)
-      ```

 #### Type Def

-> This mode will forbid streaming writing since it needs to look back for update the start offset after the whole object
-> graph
-> writing and meta collecting is finished.
-Only in this way we can ensure deserialization failure doesn't lost shared
-> meta.
-> Meta streamline will be supported in the future for enclosed meta sharing which doesn't cross multiple serializations
-> of different objects.

 Here we mainly describe the meta layout for schema evolution mode: